 Standard instruments (anthropometer, weighing machine and fiber glass measuring tape) and procedures were used to measure the height (cm.), weight (kg.) and head circumference (cm.) of the subjects (Weiner & Laurie, 1969).
 The anthropometric measurements were taken in the morning and individuals wore minimal clothing during examination.
-Height was appreciated to the nearest 0.1 cm. with the subject in standing position, bare foot and with the head held in the Frankfurt-Horizontal plane.
+Height appreciated to the nearest 0.1 cm. with the subject in standing position, bare foot and with the head held in the Frankfurt-Horizontal plane.
 A gentle pressure was applied on the mastoid process during measurement.
-On the other hand, weight Table 2.
-Haemoglobin (Hb) level of respondents of two Eco-settings was measured to the nearest 0.1 kg.
+On the other hand, weight was measured to the nearest 0.1 kg.
 Similarly, head circumference was measured from glabella to glabella through occiput to the nearest 0.1 cm.
 Sahil's haemoglobinometer was used to test their haemoglobin level.

-Data was analyzed by applying appropriate statistical methods such as arithmetic mean, standard deviation, percentages, co-efficient of variation and Ztest.
-Both 0.05 and 0.01 level of 'p' were considered for ascertaining the significance of results.
+Data was analyzed by applying appropriate statistical methods such as arithmetic mean, standard deviation, percentages, co-efficient of variation and Z-test.
+Both 0.05 and 0.01 level of 'p' were considered for ascertaining the significance of results